 not to perform his works in public, as not to hinder their budding

-their great master.
+their brilliant master.

-Liszt's visit to Bayreuth to attend a Wagner fest, hosted by his daughter
+Liszt's visit to Bayreuth to attend a Wagner fest— hosted by his daughter

-the grand master died at 11:30 PM on July 31, 1886.
-At the organ playing
+The grand master died at 11:30 PM on July 31, 1886.
+At the organ, playing

-solemnly at his funeral was Anton Bruckner.
-Through the succeeding
+solemnly at his funeral, was Anton Bruckner.

-years Liszt's genius as a composer would gradually surface shedding
+years, Liszt's genius as a composer would gradually surface, shedding

-Stravinsky, Schoenberg, Sibelius and countless others would reap the
+Puccini, Stravinsky, Schoenberg, Sibelius and countless others would reap the

 Liszt & Modern Music